inevitablesale/hubspot-any-form-recovery-service/README.md

 ## Features

 - **On-demand execution** – Runs only when the `/run` webhook is invoked; no Zapier dependencies.
-- **Form submission recovery** – Fetches up to 500 submissions from HubSpot and re-applies the consent values to the matching contacts.
+- **Form submission recovery** – Fetches submissions from HubSpot in configurable batches (default 500) and re-applies the consent values to the matching contacts.
 - **Contact safety** – Updates only the `portal_terms_accepted` and `marketing_opt_in_vrm_properties` properties when a matching email is found.
 - **Structured responses** – Returns a JSON summary detailing how many submissions were processed, updated, skipped, or produced